maplibre/maplibre/CHARTER.md

 *MapLibre:* As a single word, “MapLibre” is a brand name used by the front-end map rendering MapLibre projects (i.e. code libraries).

 *MapLibre Community:* People interested in the MapLibre Projects.
-Anyone can be part of the MapLibre Community and there are no special requirements except to follow community code of conduct.
+Anyone can be part of the MapLibre Community and there are no special requirements except to follow the Community Code of Conduct.
 For example, the Community members … :

  * evangelize the MapLibre Project
- * educate new users of project’s strengths and weaknesses
+ * educate new users on the project’s strengths and weaknesses
  * provide moral support (a ‘thank you’ goes a long way)
  * support the MapLibre Organization financially
  * improve code and fix bugs
  * help with documentation
  * give advice to others

 *Technical Steering Committee:* An informal group of people who meet on a monthly basis and discuss technical topics related to software development.
-Anyone is free to join the Technical Steering Committee.
+Everyone is welcome to join the Technical Steering Committee.

 *Voting Member:* A person who can elect the Governing Board and vote on changes to the MapLibre Charter.

-*Governing Board:* The elected representatives of the MapLibre Community who help shape the Project's overall direction and who decide over the Project's finances.
+*Governing Board:* The elected representatives of the MapLibre Community who help shape the Project's overall direction and who are responsible for the Project's finances.

 *Third-party Organization:* A company or organization that uses MapLibre software for commercial or non-commercial purposes.

 ## MapLibre Organization Goals
-The MapLibre Organization develops free open-source mapping libraries and tools for others to build applications and services.
+The MapLibre Organization develops free and open-source libraries and tools for mapping that enable others build applications and services.

 The primary goal of the MapLibre Organization is to build a friendly and innovative open-source community around the unaffiliated MapLibre Projects.